-On Bodie Island the transportation network is centered on NC 12, intersected by access roads that provide motor-vehicle entry to most parts of the area.
-The most significant of these access roads is Lighthouse Bay Drive, the access road to the Bodie Island Lighthouse and Visitor Center.
+On Bodie Island the transportation network is centered on NC 12, intersected by access roads that provide motor-vehicle entry to most parts of the island.
+The most significant of these access roads is Lighthouse Bay Drive (RIP Route #0202) (RIP Route #0202), the access road to the Bodie Island Lighthouse and Visitor Center.
 In addition, SR 1243/Old Oregon Inlet Road, splits from NC 12 at Whalebone Junction and runs parallel to NC 12 for five miles before reconnecting with it.